pascalpoizat/fbpmn/README.md

 1. You will need `stack` to compile the source code of `fbpmn`.
 See [here](https://docs.haskellstack.org/en/stable/README/).

-	For Windows, due to a bug (not related to fbpmn), please use:
+	For Windows, due to a bug (not related to `fbpmn`), please use:

 	```shell
 	curl -sS -ostack.zip -L --insecure https://www.stackage.org/stack/windows-x86_64
 	7z x stack.zip stack.exe
 	```

 2. You will need a JDK to run the verification.
-There is an issue with version 11 so you will need to install version 8.
+There is an issue (not related to `fbpmn`) with version 11 so you will need to install version 8.
 See [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 3. You will need the TLA+ tools to run the verification.
 Get `tla2tools.jar`, [here](https://github.com/tlaplus/tlaplus/releases).